Bethlem Royal Hospital: Management

 John Mell's death in 1579 left the keepership open for the long-term keeper Roland Sleford, a London cloth-maker, who left his post in 1598, apparently of his own volition, after a 19-year tenure.
 Two months later, the Bridewell Governors, who had until then shown little interest in the management of Bethlem beyond the appointment of keepers, conducted an inspection of the hospital and a census of its inhabitants for the first time in over 40 years.
 Their purpose was "to view and p[er]use the defaultes and want of rep[ar]ac[i]ons".
 They found that during the period of Sleford's keepership the hospital buildings had fallen into a deplorable condition with the roof caving in and the kitchen sink blocked, and reported that "...it is not fitt for anye man to dwell in wch was left by the Keeper for that it is so loathsomly filthely kept not fit for any man to come into the house".

 The committee of inspection found 21 inmates with only two having been admitted during the previous 12 months.
-Of the remainder, six at least had been resident for a minimum of eight years and one inmate had been there for around 25 years.
+Of the remainder, at least six had been resident for a minimum of eight years and one inmate had been there for around 25 years.
 Three were from outside London, six were charitable cases paid for out of the hospital's resources, one was supported by a parochial authority, and the rest were provided for by family, friends, benefactors or, in one instance, out of their own funds.
 The reason for the Governors' new-found interest in Bethlem is unknown but it may have been connected to the increased scrutiny the hospital was coming under with the passing of poor law legislation in 1598 and to the decision by the Governors to increase hospital revenues by opening it up to general visitors as a spectacle.
 After this inspection, the Governors initiated some repairs and visited the hospital at more frequent intervals.
 During one such visit in 1607, they ordered the purchase of clothing and eating vessels for the inmates, presumably indicating the lack of such basic items.